screentek/Optimizely/README.md

 #### 4. Publishing your project

-Before publishing your project, you will need to mark the module zip file called Imageshop.Optimizely.Plugin.zip with "Copy to output directory" to "Copy if newer".
+Before publishing your project, ensure that you mark the module zip file named Imageshop.Optimizely.Plugin.zip with the "Copy to output directory" set to "Copy if newer."
-This can be done in visual studio, or you can add additional code to your .csproj file.
+This can be done using Visual Studio, or you can add additional code to your .csproj file.

+To add the necessary code to your .csproj file, follow these steps:
+1. Open your .csproj file.
-Add the following code to your .csproj file at the bottom of the file, before the ending </Project> tag:
+2. Add the following code at the bottom of the file, just before the closing </Project> tag:
 ```
 <ItemGroup>
     <None Update="modules\_protected\Imageshop.Optimizely.Plugin\Imageshop.Optimizely.Plugin.zip">